Confederate Monument, Henderson

 Yes

-Vance County Chapter of the United Daughters of the Confederacy, Vance County, and the City of Henderson each contributed $1,000.
+The Vance County Chapter of the United Daughters of the Confederacy, Vance County, and the City of Henderson each contributed approximately $1,000.

-In January 2011, Vietnam veteran James Mason expressed his feelings to the Henderson City Council that the monument is inappropriate.
-There has been some discussion of the appropriateness of the monument, especially in such a central part of town; however Henderson, NC does not actually have any ownership of the monument, so they do not have the power to move it.
+In January 2011, Vietnam veteran James Mason expressed his feelings to the Henderson City Council that the monument was inappropriate.
+There has been some discussion of the appropriateness of the monument near the city center.

 The North Carolina General Assembly of 1909 authorized Vance County and the city of Henderson to each appropriate $1,000 for the construction of the monument.